 We will need to use information from you for this research project.
-This information will include your name and contact details.
-Each participant will be given a code number that only three members of the research team will have access to.
-Using this code number we will be able to keep your personal information separate from your health questionnaires.
-Your answers to these questionnaires will be entered into a secure King's database using your code number only.
+Each participant's personal details will be linked to a study code number and recorded in an encrypted and password protected online excel sheet that only three members of the research team will have access to.
+This file will be held on a secure KCL server.
+This will allow us to keep the personal information you provide separate from the answers in your health questionnaires.
+The answers you provide for us in the questionnaires will be entered into a secure King's database using your code number only.
+There will be no other information included that could identify you, e.g. your name.